Ollie’s Bargain Outlet (NASDAQ:OLLI) Updates Q3 2022 Earnings Guidance

 Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.39-$0.43 for the period, compared to the consensus earnings per share estimate of $0.34.
 The company issued revenue guidance of $426.00 million-$434.00 million, compared to the consensus revenue estimate of $438.98 million.
 Ollie’s Bargain Outlet also updated its FY 2022 guidance to $1.74-$1.79 EPS.

-Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last released its quarterly earnings results on Thursday, September 1st.
-The company reported $0.22 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.33 by ($0.11).
-The firm had revenue of $452.40 million during the quarter, compared to the consensus estimate of $457.43 million.
-Ollie’s Bargain Outlet had a net margin of 5.42% and a return on equity of 7.15%.
-The business’s revenue for the quarter was up 8.8% compared to the same quarter last year.
-During the same quarter last year, the firm earned $0.52 earnings per share.
-Equities analysts anticipate that Ollie’s Bargain Outlet will post 1.78 earnings per share for the current fiscal year.
+Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last issued its earnings results on Thursday, September 1st.
+The company reported $0.22 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.33 by ($0.11).
+Ollie’s Bargain Outlet had a return on equity of 7.15% and a net margin of 5.42%.
+The business had revenue of $452.40 million during the quarter, compared to the consensus estimate of $457.43 million.
+During the same period in the prior year, the business earned $0.52 EPS.
+The business’s revenue was up 8.8% on a year-over-year basis.
+As a group, equities research analysts expect that Ollie’s Bargain Outlet will post 1.78 earnings per share for the current year.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company.
-ExodusPoint Capital Management LP grew its position in Ollie’s Bargain Outlet by 109.8% during the 2nd quarter.
-ExodusPoint Capital Management LP now owns 30,073 shares of the company’s stock worth $1,767,000 after acquiring an additional 15,740 shares during the last quarter.
-Captrust Financial Advisors grew its position in shares of Ollie’s Bargain Outlet by 81.1% in the 2nd quarter.
-Captrust Financial Advisors now owns 1,411 shares of the company’s stock valued at $83,000 after buying an additional 632 shares during the last quarter.
-Utah Retirement Systems bought a new stake in shares of Ollie’s Bargain Outlet in the 2nd quarter valued at about $200,000.
-Macquarie Group Ltd. grew its position in shares of Ollie’s Bargain Outlet by 120.0% in the 2nd quarter.
-Macquarie Group Ltd. now owns 109,641 shares of the company’s stock valued at $6,442,000 after buying an additional 59,806 shares during the last quarter.
-Finally, Millennium Management LLC grew its position in shares of Ollie’s Bargain Outlet by 280.1% in the 2nd quarter.
-Millennium Management LLC now owns 25,701 shares of the company’s stock valued at $1,510,000 after buying an additional 18,939 shares during the last quarter.
+Several hedge funds have recently added to or reduced their stakes in OLLI.
+Raymond James & Associates grew its position in Ollie’s Bargain Outlet by 3.6% in the first quarter.
+Raymond James & Associates now owns 95,209 shares of the company’s stock worth $4,090,000 after buying an additional 3,348 shares during the last quarter.
+Cetera Advisor Networks LLC acquired a new position in Ollie’s Bargain Outlet in the first quarter worth approximately $263,000.
+MetLife Investment Management LLC grew its position in Ollie’s Bargain Outlet by 29.7% in the first quarter.
+MetLife Investment Management LLC now owns 38,049 shares of the company’s stock worth $1,635,000 after buying an additional 8,723 shares during the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its position in Ollie’s Bargain Outlet by 7.2% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 21,515 shares of the company’s stock worth $924,000 after buying an additional 1,451 shares during the last quarter.
+Finally, Great West Life Assurance Co.
+Can grew its position in Ollie’s Bargain Outlet by 3.5% in the first quarter.
+Great West Life Assurance Co.
+Can now owns 31,651 shares of the company’s stock worth $1,398,000 after buying an additional 1,081 shares during the last quarter.

 Ollie's Bargain Outlet Holdings, Inc operates as a retailer of brand name merchandise.
 The company offers housewares, bed and bath, food, floor coverings, health and beauty aids, books and stationery, toys, and electronics; and other products, including hardware, candy, clothing, sporting goods, pet and lawn, and garden products.